 Boyd houses freshman male students.
 A total of 75 double occupancy rooms for a capacity of 150 students.

 Davis Hall houses all first-year female students; each of the 67 rooms in Davis house students in standard double or (limited) single rooms and has a total capacity of 116.
 Students have ample room and a generous closet and dresser area.
-Davis also features an updated lobby and separate study area.
+Davis also features a large updated lobby and separate study area.

 Holzer Hall consists of 30 quad-style rooms, each housing four students, as well as five traditional double rooms, each housing two students.
 Holzer is co-ed and houses a mix of first-year and returning students.